mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 (TODO) - still needs 0.9 love - mostly done now, I think

-It’s a known fact that users will enter invalid, blank or malicious data into your web app.
+It's a known fact that users will enter invalid, blank or malicious data into your web app.

 We need to guard against user error by validating anything that we need to